agoose77/phd-thesis/content/2614-kinematics.md

 hist.plot();
 ```

 This approach necessarily requires the knowledge of the interaction vertex (to identify the light particle energy) and the relative angle of the beam to the scattered ion track.
 If both of these cannot be determined, then there is insufficient knowledge of the system to find a solution.
-In the zero-degree regime, in which the light product track is close to zero degrees, it is possible to leverage the assumption of a linear reaction in order to once-again determine the beam energy (see {ref}`content:zero-degree-scattering`).
+In the zero-degree regime, in which the light product track is close to zero degrees, it is possible to leverage the assumption of a linear reaction in order to once-again determine the beam energy (see {ref}`expt:zero-degree-scattering`).

 +++

-(content:beam-energy-estimation)=
+(expt:beam-energy-estimation)=
 ## Beam Energy Estimation
 The beam energy after the Havar window is predicted by SRIM calculations to be ~25 MeV.
 A preliminary evaluation of this estimate can be performed using the maximum energy deposited in the central silicon detectors.
 This should correspond to a near zero-degree scatter from the farthest point in the active volume, i.e. the window (see {numref}`max-silicon-hist`).
 Given a maximum energy of {eval}`max_si_energy`, the after-window beam energy computed by the alpha stopping power is {eval}`energy_at_window * alpha_to_beam`.
 This value is much larger than the initial prediction, but lies in close agreement with the value used to produce {numref}`stopping-power-beam-hist`.